top of page

 Choose the 491 visa

-You're open to regional living (which covers far more of Australia than most
+You're open to regional living (which covers far more of Australia than most people think (even the Gold Coast and Newcastle qualifies).

 A common mistake is assuming 189 is always "better."
 For many applicants, accepting a